Azure/aztk/docs/30-cloud-storage.md

 # Cloud storage
-Cloud stoarge for spark enables you to have a persisted storage system backed by a cloud provider.
+Cloud storage for spark enables you to have a persisted storage system backed by a cloud provider.
 Spark supports this by placing the appropriate storage jars and updating the core-site.xml file accordingly.

 ## Azure Storage Blobs (WASB)